Jaevii/D7032E_homeexam2k24/README.md

 # homeexam2k24

-This is the home exam of the course [D7032E Software engineering](https://www.ltu.se/utbildning/kurs/d70/d7032e-programvaruteknik) for fourth year students in Computer Science at Luleå tekniska universitet.
+This is the home exam for the course [D7032E Software engineering](https://www.ltu.se/utbildning/kurs/d70/d7032e-programvaruteknik) for fourth year students in Computer Science at Luleå tekniska universitet.

 ## How to run